Recently Visited Pages

 For more information on the difference between popular and scholarly sources watch this 3 minute video.

 The study area on the second floor of the library is the quiet study area.
 No cell phone usage is allowed in this area and no group study.
-It is usually the quietest place on campus!
+We'd say it's the best place on campus to study!

 We also have study rooms on the second floor.
-Keys to the study rooms can be checked out at the Circulation Desk.
+Study rooms can be checked out at the Circulation Desk.
 These rooms are available on a first-come/first-served basis.
-Rooms check out for three hours at a time.
+Rooms check out for 2 hours at a time.

 If you check out an item that has been placed on Reserve there are late fees that accrue simply because of the high turnover and the likelihood that another student is waiting to use the same material.
-If the item checked out is a two-hour Reserve item the late fees are 50 cents/hour.
-If the item is a 7-day Reserve item the late fee is $1/day.
+Reserve late fees are 50 cents/hour.

 For more information on requesting material see our requesting material policy page.